Police Encryption and Press Freedom

 RTDNA (Radio Television Digital News Association)

-Position: "Blanket encryption of police radio communications is contrary to the public interest."
+"Blanket encryption of police radio communications is contrary to the public interest."
+RTDNA has issued a formal opposition statement and provides resources to members fighting encryption locally.

 Reporters Committee for Freedom of the Press

-Position: Encryption "fundamentally undermines the role of the press as a check on government power"
+The Reporters Committee holds that encryption "fundamentally undermines the role of the press as a check on government power" and offers legal resources, model letters, and advocacy support.

 Associated Press

-Position: Joined coalitions opposing encryption in multiple states
+The AP has joined coalitions opposing encryption in multiple states and is coordinating multi-outlet opposition efforts.

-Examples: Colorado media coalition, California press groups, Illinois journalism organizations
+The Colorado media coalition, California press groups, and Illinois journalism organizations have all mounted coordinated opposition at the state level, including joint letters to elected officials.

 What Journalists Can Do